Date of Award

 Now that I have laid out the different payoffs of these contracts, I want to know which of these contracts on average will outperform the other.
 In each of the two comparisons, either of the contracts has the possibility of outperforming the other, depending upon what the final price is.
 Using the examples from before, if I were a farmer trying to get the most out of my harvest which of these contracts should I use?
 Or, if I were a store owner trying to get the needed assets for my store at the cheapest price, which of these contracts should I use?

 To answer these questions, I use Monte Carlo simulation to create data.
 I simulate a year’s worth of price changes, where price changes happen on every minute.
 I do this ten thousand times for each of my models.
 I then take the ending price and apply the payoff rule for each of the four contracts; a call option, a long future, a put option and a short future contract.
 I calculated the mean and the standard deviation of these payoffs to compare the difference between the contracts.

 Silvester, Ryan, "Options Vs. Futures: Which on Average Will Have the Greater Payoff?"
 (2012).
 All Graduate Plan B and other Reports.
-Paper 208.
+208.